Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Let's take it to the next level

 The blog API will grow over time and may at some point contain hundreds of blog posts.
 With respect to the API design in this demo, this might exceed the performance boundaries of JavaScript and the application might crash.
-What can we do?
+What can we do to prevent this?

 Well, let's take this project to the next level!